Arthur C. Parker: Education

-Parker started his formal education on the reservation, but in 1892, his family moved to White Plains, New York.
+Parker started his formal education on the reservation, but in 1892 his family moved to White Plains, New York.
 He entered public school at around age 11 and graduated from high school in 1897.
 Before going on to college, he spent considerable time at the American Museum of Natural History in New York City, where he was special assistant archaeologist 1901–1902.
 He was befriended by Frederic W. Putnam, its temporary curator of anthropology and a professor of anthropology at Harvard.
 Putnam encouraged the young Parker to study anthropology.

-However, Parker followed the wishes of his grandfather, and attended Dickinson Seminary in Williamsport, Pennsylvania from 1900 to 1903 to study for the ministry.
+However, Parker followed the wishes of his grandfather and attended Dickinson Seminary in Williamsport, Pennsylvania, from 1900 to 1903 to study for the ministry.
 He left before graduating and became a reporter for the New York Sun for a few months.

-He worked as an apprentice to archaeologist Mark Harrington (1882–1971), digging at sites in New York State and learning techniques.
+Parker worked as an apprentice to archaeologist M.R.
+Harrington, who was his brother-in-law, digging at sites in New York State and learning techniques.
 He volunteered at the Museum of Natural History in New York in his spare time.

 Career

-He was field archaeologist at the Peabody Museum in 1903; beginning 1906, he was archaeologist of the New York State Museum.
-In 1904, Parker was given a two-year position as ethnologist at the New York State Library, part of the New York State Education Department, and collected cultural data on the New York Iroquois.
+Parker was field archaeologist at the Peabody Museum in 1903.
+In 1904, he was given a two-year position as ethnologist at the New York State Library, part of the New York State Education Department, and collected cultural data on the New York Iroquois.
 Then in 1906, he took a position as the first archaeologist at the New York State Museum.

-In 1911, together with the Native American physician Charles A. Eastman and others, he founded the Society of American Indians to help educate the public about Native Americans.
-During the 1911 New York State Capitol fire Parker entered the building while it was ablaze, and made his way up to the 4th floor in an effort to save priceless historical artifacts.
+In 1911, together with the Native American physician Charles A. Eastman and others, Parker founded the Society of American Indians to help educate the public about Native Americans.
+During the 1911 New York State Capitol fire, Parker entered the building while it was ablaze and made his way up to the 4th floor in an effort to save priceless historical artifacts.
 He brought a tomahawk, which had been passed down through the generations in his family, and began smashing display cases, saving as many items as he could.
-Of the approximately five hundred Iroquois artifacts in the museum he was able to rescue about fifty of them before the spreading fire made any further salvage efforts impossible.
+Of the approximately 500 Iroquois artifacts in the museum, he was able to rescue about 50 of them before the spreading fire made any further salvage efforts impossible.

-From 1915 to 1920, he was the editor of the society's American Indian Magazine.
+From 1915 to 1920, Parker was the editor of the society's American Indian Magazine.
 In 1916, he was awarded the Cornplanter Medal.